Fleshgrinder/php-assertion/README.md

 **NOTE:** Do not install the library as a development requirement because composer does not install them when a library is installed as a dependency of another library.
-You want your assertions to be executed at all times, except when the full application goes into production; which is managed through the [Configuration].
+You want your assertions to be executed at all times, except when the full application goes into production; which is managed through the [configuration](#configuration).

 ### Big Integers
 The PHP extension [GNU Multiple Precision](https://secure.php.net/gmp) is required to validate big integer numbers.